Personal branding is the best way to reach more audiences and create a global persona.

 That means you can’t force people to search for a specific keyword.
 They either already do or they’re searching for something else.

-Your job in SEO is to recognize that and work instead on getting as much traffic you can from words that are already popular on their own.
+Your job in SEO is to recognize that and work on getting as much traffic you can from words that are already popular on their own.

 Personal branding is similar, believe it or not.

 For example, being the best CrossFit pug breeder in the world is worthless if there isn’t already a market or niche for that.
 (Seriously, is there?!)